 ALT GR or the ALT GRAPH key is found on some international keyboard which also supports locale, i.e., accented letters or currency and special symbols.
 This key is handy for anyone assuming one working with a language where one needs to use accent characters sometimes.

 Using it is rather straightforward.
 Just like how you use the Control key for Ctrl + C, you can use ALT GR + key which also houses the special or the accented letter.
 Windows allows emulating Alt GR when you press Ctrl + Alt keys together.

 Here is an interesting fact about ALt Gr.
 It was introduced initially as a means to directly draw lines and rectangles in the GUI.
 However today they are now used to produce alternate characters.

 How do I enable or disable Alt Gr key

 There is no way to disable this key.
 The default mode is turned on.
 However, workarounds are available depending on what you plan to do with the Alt Gr key.

 1] If you have an Alt Gr key on your computer, you can disable it by pressing the shift key and the control key at the same time.
 It is possible that it has been activated to be always on; this can turn it off.

-2] We know that Windows mimics this key when you press Ctrl + Alt keys together or using the Right Alt key.
-In case your physical ALt Gr key has stopped working, you can use this combination.
+2] We know that Windows mimics this key when you press Ctrl + Alt keys together or use the Right Alt key.
+In case your physical Alt Gr key has stopped working, you can use this combination.

 3] If you do not want Alt Gr to work at all, we can remove the characters it produces.
 This is possible using the Microsoft Keyboard Layout Creator.